Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/install.md

 ## Introduction
 This installation topic guides you through installing and deploying Kong for Kubernetes Enterprise (K4K8S-Enterprise), then directs you to the documentation for configuring and using the product.

+ You can install Kong for Kubernetes Enterprise using YAML with kubectl, or with OpenShift oc.
+Other deployment options, such as using Helm Chart and Kustomize, will be available at a later time.

 <img src="https://doc-assets.konghq.com/kubernetes/K4K8S-Enterprise-Diagram.png" alt="Kong for Kubernetes Enterprise control diagram">

->Note: Installation steps in this topic include installing Kong for Kubernetes Enterprise using YAML with kubectl and with  OpenShift oc.
-Other deployment options, such as using Helm Chart and Kustomize, will be available at a later time.

 ### Prerequisites
 Before installing Kong for Kubernetes Enterprise, be sure you have the following: